 - 10. Anonymised and combined information

-- 11. Transferring information outside the European Economic Area (EEA)
+- 11. Transferring information outside of the UK and the European Economic Area (EEA)

 - 12. How long we keep your personal information